isomerpages/enterprisesg-sac-cms/_resources/Frequently Asked Questions (FAQ).md

 <p>Currently SAC operates the following accreditation schemes:

 *  ** Accreditation Scheme for Laboratories (SAC-SINGLAS):** This scheme evaluates the technical competence of testing and calibration laboratories based on the general requirements of ISO/IEC 17025 and specific technical requirements of each field.
 For medical testing and medical imaging laboratory, the standard is ISO 15189.

-*   Accreditation Scheme for Inspection Bodies&nbsp;This scheme evaluates the technical competence of inspection bodies based on the general requirements of ISO/IEC 17020 and specific technical requirements of each field.
+*   **Accreditation Scheme for Inspection Bodies: **This scheme evaluates the technical competence of inspection bodies based on the general requirements of ISO/IEC 17020 and specific technical requirements of each field.

-*   Accreditation Scheme for Management Systems Certification Bodies&nbsp;Quality Management System (QMS):&nbsp;This scheme evaluates the technical competence, integrity and independence of certification bodies providing ISO 9001certification, based on the general requirements of ISO/IEC 17021 and IAF Mandatory Documents.
+*   **Accreditation Scheme for Management Systems Certification Bodies&nbsp;Quality Management System (QMS): **This scheme evaluates the technical competence, integrity and independence of certification bodies providing ISO 9001certification, based on the general requirements of ISO/IEC 17021 and IAF Mandatory Documents.
 The scheme also covers the certification of bunker suppliers (SS 524) and the certification of good distribution practice of medical devices (GDPMDS).

-Business Continuity Management System (BCM):&nbsp;This scheme evaluates the technical competence, integrity and independence of certification bodies providing SS 540 or ISO 22301 certification, based on the general requirements of ISO/IEC 17021 and CT 08 - SAC Criteria for Certification Bodies (BCM).
+**Business Continuity Management System (BCM): ** This scheme evaluates the technical competence, integrity and independence of certification bodies providing SS 540 or ISO 22301 certification, based on the general requirements of ISO/IEC 17021 and CT 08 - SAC Criteria for Certification Bodies (BCM).

-Energy Management System (ENMS):&nbsp;This scheme evaluates the technical competence, integrity and independence of certification bodies providing ISO 50001 certification, based on the general requirements of ISO/IEC 17021 and CT 10 - SAC Criteria for Certification Bodies (ENMS).
+**Energy Management System (ENMS): **This scheme evaluates the technical competence, integrity and independence of certification bodies providing ISO 50001 certification, based on the general requirements of ISO/IEC 17021 and CT 10 - SAC Criteria for Certification Bodies (ENMS).

-Environmental Management System (EMS):&nbsp;This scheme evaluates the technical competence, integrity and independence of certification bodies providing ISO 14001 certification, based on the general requirements of ISO/IEC 17021 and IAF Mandatory Documents.
+**Environmental Management System (EMS):** This scheme evaluates the technical competence, integrity and independence of certification bodies providing ISO 14001 certification, based on the general requirements of ISO/IEC 17021 and IAF Mandatory Documents.

-Occupational Safety and Health Management System (OSHMS):&nbsp;This scheme evaluates the technical competence, integrity and independence of certification bodies providing SS 506 Part 1 and SS 506 Part 3 certification, based on the general requirements of ISO/IEC 17021 and CT 02 - SAC Criteria for Certification Bodies (OSHMS).
+**Occupational Safety and Health Management System (OSHMS):: **This scheme evaluates the technical competence, integrity and independence of certification bodies providing SS 506 Part 1 and SS 506 Part 3 certification, based on the general requirements of ISO/IEC 17021 and CT 02 - SAC Criteria for Certification Bodies (OSHMS).

-HACCP based Food Management System:&nbsp;This scheme evaluates the technical competence, integrity and independence of certification bodies providing SAC HACCP Doc 2 certification, based on the general requirements of ISO/IEC 17021 and SAC HACCP Doc 01.
+**HACCP based Food Management System::** This scheme evaluates the technical competence, integrity and independence of certification bodies providing SAC HACCP Doc 2 certification, based on the general requirements of ISO/IEC 17021 and SAC HACCP Doc 01.

-Food Safety Management System:&nbsp;This scheme evaluates the technical competence, integrity and independence of certification bodies providing ISO 22000 certification, based on the general requirements of ISO/TS 22003 and CT 07 - SAC Criteria for Certification Bodies (FSMS).
+**Food Safety Management System** This scheme evaluates the technical competence, integrity and independence of certification bodies providing ISO 22000 certification, based on the general requirements of ISO/TS 22003 and CT 07 - SAC Criteria for Certification Bodies (FSMS).

-Accreditation Scheme for Product Certification:&nbsp;This scheme evaluates the technical competence, integrity and independence of product certification bodies, based on the general requirements of ISO/IEC 17065 and IAF Guidance.
+**Accreditation Scheme for Product Certification:** This scheme evaluates the technical competence, integrity and independence of product certification bodies, based on the general requirements of ISO/IEC 17065 and IAF Guidance.

 More information for each accreditation scheme, can be obtained at&nbsp;[Accreditation Schemes section](https://www.sac-accreditation.gov.sg/services/accreditation-services).</p>